 To do this, go to the system settings, which you can reach by selecting the gear icon at the bottom of the home screen.
 From there, scroll down the menu on the left until you spot Controllers and Sensors.

-Select Disconnect Controllers with your system in handheld mode and follow the on-screen instructions to remove them from your system’s memory.
-If you attempt to do this in docked mode, you will get an error message.
+Choose Disconnect Controllers with your system in handheld mode and follow the on-screen instructions.
+This will remove them from your system’s memory.
+Don’t try to do this in docked mode—the Switch will throw you an error message in response.

 Charging your controllers